twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 values explicitly marked as safe.
 Those can be marked in the template by using the `|safe` filter.

-Functions returning template data (like `parent`) return safe markup always.
+Functions returning template data (like macros and `parent`) return safe markup always.

 >**NOTE**
 >Twig is smart enough to not escape an already escaped value by the `escape`